useflow-sh/useflow/README.md

 ### Context-Driven Branching

-Navigate to different steps based on context values using resolver functions in `runtimeConfig`:
+Navigate to different steps based on context values using resolver functions:

 ```tsx
 import { defineFlow } from "@useflow/react";